acast83/fastapi-grpc-acync-boilerplate/README.md

 ## Description

-The Fastapi GRPC-REST Template is a high-performance, scalable application framework that utilizes an asynchronous environment for efficient operation.
-It's built using FastAPI, a modern web framework, and incorporates Tortoise ORM for object-relational mapping, ensuring smooth database interactions.
+The Fastapi GRPC-REST Template is an advanced, scalable application framework designed to operate in an asynchronous environment, enhancing performance and efficiency.
+It's crafted using FastAPI as the web framework, ensuring quick development and response times.
-The template's core feature is its integration of gRPC services, facilitating fast and reliable inter-service communication.
-This makes it a prime choice for developers aiming to deploy a microservices architecture with an easy and effective way for frontend to communicate with backend services.
+Central to its data handling is the asynchronous Tortoise ORM, which allows for non-blocking database interactions, making it ideal for high-load applications.
+The template integrates gRPC services for robust inter-service communication.
+Additionally, it adopts the MVC (Model-View-Controller) architectural pattern, organizing code structure into logical components that separate the internal representations of information from the ways information is presented to and accepted from the user.
+This makes the template particularly suitable for developers looking to implement a microservices architecture while maintaining clear, manageable codebases that facilitate both frontend and backend development.

 ## Installation